-Businesses whose websites are listed in the first few spots in the Google search results will get most of the clicks.
+Businesses whose websites are listed in the first few spots in the Google search results have the best chance at getting the most clicks.
 So that’s exactly where YOUR SITE needs to appear!
 Your competitors know this too.
-So you’re competing with them to acquire these top positions.
+So you’re competing with them to jockey for these top positions.
 We can help you get there.

 WHAT IS SEARCH ENGINE OPTIMIZATION (SEO)?

 Search engines are websites that help you find information (i.e. Google, Bing, Yahoo, etc…).
 For the purposes of this discussion, let’s just use Google as the default search-engine since it’s bar far the best and most popular.
 Search Engine Optimization (a.k.a SEO) refers to the efforts you make to improve your site’s Google rank.

 HOW DOES S.E.O.
 WORK?

 There are many different SEO exercises that can be done to improve your Google rank.
 And the more different types of exercises you do, the better.
-Here’s a list of the most critical SEO exercises our Hoboken, NJ team of experts can help you with:
+Here’s a list of the most critical SEO exercises our New Jersey team of experts can help you with: